m-rabiul-hossain/Sentiment-Analysis-Using-Textblob-and-Machine-Learning-Techniques./README.md

 # Sentiment Analysis Based on Online Course Feedback Using Textblob and Machine Learning Techniques

-1️⃣ Project Overview
+# Project Overview

 This project focuses on analyzing students’ sentiments toward online courses by leveraging textual feedback.
 Online education provides flexibility and accessibility, but understanding learners’ opinions is critical for improving course quality and engagement.
 The goal of this study is to develop a machine learning framework capable of classifying student feedback into positive, negative, or neutral sentiment categories, providing actionable insights for educational platforms.

-2️⃣ Dataset Overview
+# Dataset Overview

 The experiments utilize the Coursera Course Reviews Dataset, which contains 107,018 student reviews and comments.
 The dataset includes unstructured textual feedback reflecting learners’ opinions about course content, instructors, and learning experience.

-Data preparation involved:

-Cleaning and preprocessing the text

-Tokenization and stop-word removal

-Polarity extraction using TextBlob

-Processed datasets are stored in the data/processed/ folder.

-3️⃣ Methodology
+# Methodology

 The methodology follows a structured pipeline: